Guira cuckoo: Taxonomy

 The guira cuckoo was described and illustrated in 1648 by the German naturalist Georg Marcgrave in his Historia Naturalis Brasiliae.
 He used the name "Guira angatara".
-The word Güirá means "bird" in the Guarani language.
+The word gûyrá means "bird" in the Old Tupi language.
 Later ornithologists based their descriptions on Marcgrave's account: Francis Willughby in 1678, John Ray in 1713, Mathurin Jacques Brisson in 1760, and Georges-Louis Leclerc, Comte de Buffon in 1779.
 When the German naturalist Johann Friedrich Gmelin revised and expanded Carl Linnaeus's Systema Naturae in 1788 he included the guira cuckoo.
 He placed it with all the other cuckoos in the genus Cuculus and coined the binomial name Cuculus guira.
 The guira cuckoo is now the only species placed in the genus Guira that was introduced in 1830 by the French naturalist René Lesson.
-The species in monotypic: no subspecies are recognised.
+The species is monotypic: no subspecies are recognised.
 It is most closely related to the anis in the genus Crotophaga.